Framework for New Zealand's Economic Operating System

 The Structural Shift in New Zealand

-Sovereign Data & Trust
+Building AI Advantage on Sovereign Data and Trust